WP-Autoplugin/superdraft/readme.txt

 **API Logging and Monitoring**
 All API interactions are logged and accessible directly from your WordPress dashboard.
 This transparent logging system allows you to monitor exactly what content is being sent, to which endpoints, and when these transmissions occur.
 These comprehensive logs provide peace of mind and help troubleshoot any issues that may arise during operation.

+### JS Build Process (Technical)

+The plugin uses a custom Webpack configuration to bundle and minify JavaScript files.
+Please see [the GitHub page](https://github.com/WP-Autoplugin/superdraft) for details on the JS build process, and the source files used to create the final build.

 == Installation ==